RyanBabij/CAPSTONE-programming-project-1/README.md

-Thanks for the code snippet — that really helps show what the project is doing!
-Based on it, here's an expanded and improved version of your `README.md` with a more complete **Project Overview** section that reflects the purpose and functionality of your web app:

----

 # CAPSTONE Programming Project 1 – **Car4All**

 This repository contains the source code for **Car4All**, a capstone software development project created by **H-Tue-Group-35**.
 Built using PHP, Laravel, Firebase, and Google Maps, the project demonstrates a modern web application for car sharing and rental services, integrating both back-end logic and front-end interactivity.